 A reading of Miller's 1933 paper shows the picayune and biased nature of the Shankland team procedure, as the systematic sidereal periodicities observed by Miller expressed themselves nearly uniformly across the board, though at differing magnitudes.
-From 1906 to 1926, Miller undertook over 200,000 separate readings, over 12,000 turns of the interferometer demonstrating harmonic periodicities constantly pointing to the same general axis of ether-drift in the cosmos a factor which was completely independent of the time of day, or season of year in which the experiments were undertaken.
+From 1906 to 1926, Miller undertook over 200,000 separate readings, over 12,000 turns of the interferometer demonstrating harmonic periodicities constantly pointing to the same general axis of ether-drift in the cosmos - a factor which was completely independent of the time of day, or season of year in which the experiments were undertaken.
 At best, the critics provided only an ad-hoc argument, a claim or suggestion without substance, that some small part of Miller's data might contain an undefined temperature effect.

-From all the above, it appears the Shankland group, with

-some degree of consultation with Einstein, decided that "Miller must be wrong" and then set about to see what they could find in his archive that would support that conclusion which is not a scientific method.
+From all the above, it appears the Shankland group, with some degree of consultation with Einstein, decided that "Miller must be wrong" and then set about to see what they could cherry-pick in his archive to support their a priori conclusion - which is not a scientific method.

 As I have discussed previously, Miller found the ether-drift effect to be stronger at higher altitudes and also to be small when the experiment was undertaken in heavy stone buildings or when the interferometer light-path was encased in wood or metal shielding.
-In my studies over the last 30 years, I've found many examples from the fields of biology, meteorology and physics that independently support the assertion of a subtle energetic force with similar altitude-dependent and metal-reflective properties.
-(DeMeo 1979, 1989, 1991, 1996) Likewise, there are many new findings in astrophysics, where anisotropy of cosmological factors have been discovered which are congruent with Miller's identified axis of etherdrifting.
-(Miller 1933 p.241, Allais 1997) Whereas most of these phenomenon are today interpreted as the consequence of the "big bang" theory, or of Einstein's relativity theory, they may also find an explanation rooted in dynamic drifting within an energetically-rich cosmological medium.
+In my studies over the last 30 years, I've found many examples from the fields of biology, meteorology and physics that independently support the assertion of a subtle energetic force with similar altitude-dependent and metal-reflective properties - notably in the works of Wilhelm Reich, Giorgio Piccardi, and Frank Brown.
+[21, 30-34, 47] Likewise, there are many new findings in astrophysics, where anisotropy of cosmological factors have been discovered which are congruent with Miller's identified axis of ether-drifting, [8, p.
+241] and the reanalysis by Allais of Miller's results.
+[35, 36]